 Our Food Circle program accepts prepared, perishable food from commercial food establishments.
 Using sanitized containers, excess prepared food is collected at donor establishments by a driver trained in safe food handling.
 Donated food is briefly stored in our walk-in cooler until it is repacked into single-serving meals.
 Meals are labeled and dated and immediately frozen for distribution.

 Kids Empower Pack program is a resource for local children who may go hungry over the weekend without the school food program to sustain them.
 Missoula Food Bank puts together thousands of “packs” of food for disadvantaged school kids to take home over the weekend.
 We rely on groups of volunteers to help us build these packs.
 Contact our Program Services Coordinator, Jamie Breidenbach, if you are interested in organizing a group for one of these builds.

-EmPower Place at Missoula Food Bank is a fun space that welcomes all children to learn, grow, and play.
-EAch day in EmPower Place there are activities and fun programming to enjoy, and children are encouraged to explore and enjoy free snacks and play.
+EmPower Place at Missoula Food Bank & Community Center is a fun space that welcomes all children to learn, grow, and play.
+Each day in EmPower Place there are activities and fun programming to enjoy, and children are encouraged to explore and enjoy free snacks and play.

 In-Store Volunteer Positions:

 Screeners are the first people to greet whomever enters our store during distribution hours, including customers, donors, groups, and other visitors.
 Screeners enter information into our database, receive donations, and answer questions.
 Screeners are good multitaskers who pay attention to detail, have good computer skills, and are friendly to all who enter our building.

 Interviewers sit down with each customer each time they come to our store to shop.
 Interviewers help new customers become acquainted with our store and store policies, give tours, and answer questions.
 Interviewers also help refer customers to other community resources, sign up for SNAP, and communicate upcoming events.
 Interviewers are empathetic listeners and clear communicators.